Summit Study Abroad

 Course Objectives:

-• Upon the successful completion of this course students will be able to understand the causes and consequences of Brazil’s recent rise on the global stage.
+• Upon the successful completion of this course students will be able to:

 Prerequisites: